 THE QUEENSHIP OF MARY

-Four years after defining the dogma of Mary's Assumption, Blessed Pope Pius XII issued an Encyclical, Ad Caeli Reginam, proclaiming Mary as the Queen of Heaven.
-This did not define a dogma, but it was like a sequel to the dogma of the Assumption.
+Four years after defining the dogma of Mary's Assumption, Blessed Pope Pius XII issued an encyclical, Ad Caeli Reginam, proclaiming Mary as the Queen of Heaven.
+This did not define a dogma but was like a sequel to the Dogma of the Assumption.
 Those who pray the Rosary should be familiar with this, for the fourth glorious mystery (The Assumption) is followed by the fifth glorious mystery (The Coronation of Mary as Queen of Heaven).

-This doctrine, which teaches that Mary was crowned Queen of Heaven after her bodily Assumption, is also a consequence of Mary's Divine Motherhood.
-Since she has been intimately associated with Christ in the work of the redemption, it is only right that she also share, in a subordinate way, the royal dignity of her Son.
+This doctrine, which teaches that Mary was crowned Queen of Heaven after her bodily assumption, is also a consequence of Mary's divine motherhood.
+Since she has been intimately associated with Christ in the work of redemption, it is only right that she also shares, in a subordinate way, the royal dignity of her Son.
 Just as Christ is regarded as our Lord and King (Apoc 19:16), Mary is hailed as our Lady and Queen.

 Support from Sacred Tradition

-That Mary reigned as Queen of Heaven after her bodily Assumption is not explicitly in the Bible.
-The only text that seems to hint it is the one we read at the Apocalypse: "And a great sign appeared in heaven: A woman clothed with the sun, and the moon under her feet, and on her head a crown of twelve stars" (Apoc 12:1).
+The Bible does not explicitly state that Mary reigned as Queen of Heaven after her bodily assumption.
+The only text that seems to hint at it is the one we read in the Book of Revelation: "And a great sign appeared in heaven: A woman clothed with the sun, and the moon under her feet, and on her head a crown of twelve stars" (Rev 12:1).
 However, belief in the queenship of Mary is strongly supported in Sacred Tradition.